 The more you fish, the more time you spend on the river, the more likely you are to catch a trophy trout.
 In many ways, fishing is a numbers game.
 With more time spent fishing the more honed your skills become, and the more experience you become.

-You will learn where the fish like to feed, where they lay, you would even learn what flies or lures works best.
+You will learn where the fish like to feed, and where they lay, and you would even learn what flies or lures works best.
 Time spent fishing not only gives you more chances to catch a trophy trout, but it also gives you the skills to increase the odds that you actually catch that trout when you spot it.

 9# All techniques catch trophy trout, do not limit yourself to one style

-It does not matter if you are a fly, spin or even bait angler.
+It does not matter if you are a fly, spin, or even bait angler.
 All three fishing styles can catch trophy-worthy fish.
 In fact, I have caught my two biggest trout on very different tackle.
 The first was on a size 14 pheasant tail, the second on a CD7 Rapala.

 Sometimes a trout which might seem impossible to catch while fly fishing, is within easy reach of spinning gear.
 Or a trout that refuses spinners, might only be interested in eating insects or live minnows.